Windower/Lua/addons/shoutHelper/readme.md

 Addon to help manage alliance while shouting.
 Abbreviation: //sh

-This addon allows to create a virtual alliance list in game.
+This addon allows you to create a virtual alliance list in game.
+Why using the old piece of paper or switching to a file .txt to manage your alliance shout?
-It will allow to create a job list and assign a job to the player
+This addon will allow you to create a job list and assign a player to the wanted job
 Example:
 Alliance
 PARTY 1